Goat Diseases and Control Measures:

 - Dysentery (Gastroenteritis that results in diarrhea with blood).

 - The possibility of occurrence is more in the rainy season.

 - Vaccination should be carried out once a year before the onset of monsoon (rainy season).

 - May cause sudden death in young growing baby goats.

-- Mucous diarrhea may also seen during death of goats.
+- Mucous diarrhea may also be seen during the death of goats.

-- Must vaccinate the goats in the farm once in a year before the onset of rains (usually in last week or June first week).
+- Must vaccinate the goats on the farm once a year before the onset of rains (usually in the last week or June first week).

 - Avoid any feeding of young green grass.

 - Clean the goat house with a disinfectant solution.